michaelbartnett/withlox/README.md

 [//]: # -*- fill-column: 80  -*-

+## Current TODO

+This will be maintained.
+Latest log entry will go below.

+- [ ] Milestone: Solid GUI Terminal: Test/develop on Windows

+- [ ] Memory: Free the memory used by the CLI value args

+- [ ] Memory: Wrap malloc and free in order to count allocations

+- [ ] Initial TODO: Validate values against type descriptors.

+## 2016-03-14 Expand the Type System

+Now I have a graphical CLI working relatively well.
+I can easily add commands to process values I enter at the command line with json syntax.

+Now I need to start building out the rest of the type system.

+Notably missing are:

+- Arrays
+- Enumerations
+- *Maybe* Unions
+- *Maybe* an Any type

+Arrays and Enums are essential because I use them all the time in C#, and all languages can pretty much represent them in a reasonable way.

+Unions are tricky since they don't really exist in C# and other languages (at least not without doing tricky things with GCHandles and structs and special layout attributes), but they sure are nice.

+Unions are also useful because ultimately you'll need to be able to specify the type of an Array, and if you really want an Array to have maybe one thing and maybe another thing, then that's a Union!

+If an Any type is supported (fairly likely, I mean the main focus here initially is editing JSON files in a directory) then you can have an Array of Any.

+I don't want to start with Any though.

+I don't want to start with Enums either, because I need to ruminate on them a bit more.
+The ruminating involves questions about representation, width, value names, and Tuples.
+Yes, Tuples!
+I thought about them while thinking about how to represent the type of an Array.

+But Arrays I think I have a handle on.
+Arrays should have a single type parameter.
+I noted above that heterogeneous Arrays could be accomodated via an Any type, so that frees me up to say that Arrays are just of a single type.
+It's also how statically typed programming languages usually work so I'm just gonna do the obvious thing.

+### Unrelated Note about value storage

+Right now a ValueMember's Value object is stored inline, and based on my experiences with my Mal interpreter, those should probably be pointers or handles.

+This type system definitely has Javascript/Java/Python-like pseudo-reference semantics.
+This means I can have a big Value memory pool, opens up the possibility of having a reference type, and probably makes value initialization and copying (e.g. from one Array to another) much cleaner.

+Could also maybe open up clever optimizations for many duplicate values, e.g.  a CoW kinda thing.
+That sounds tricky though, gonna look at that further down the road.

+## Refactor this README's TODOs

+I'm going to maintain a list of todos at the top, and only list todos in the individual dev log entries with a "- []" prefix to indicate their todo-y-ness, but will then copy them up to the top with a log entry prefix.

+I'm also going to start adding the day to each log entry for disambiguation and yay record keeping.

 ## Milestone: Solid GUI Terminal

 The dearimgui console is functioning.
 Now I want the command execution stuff to work